Koi Pond Water Quality

-When you observe a fish exhibiting behaviors that you have not seen before, for example;
+If you observe a fish exhibiting behaviors that you have not seen before or you notice changes in your pond water.

 If any of these conditions are present in your pond you need to check your water quality!